AjinJayan/weed_detection/README.md

 <img src="results/index.png" width="350" height="350">

+You can find more example results in the results directory

 ### Dataset Building
+Our dataset consists of 202 images in which 183 images were used for training and 19 images for validation.
 Since we are going to train an instance segmentation model that should have pixel level accuracy it's important to annotate the images properly we have used [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/) tool for this purpose.